 Many garden pests, aphids among them, are host specific: they attack only plants in a specific genus or family.
 So the aphids on your roses won’t eat your perennials, and the ones on your viburnum won’t eat your peonies or roses.
 And good bugs like ladybugs are always on the lookout for a good meal.
 Usually I note the presence of ladybugs and then look around for the aphids.
 That’s phenology in action.
 One thing happens, and then something else inevitably follows.
 Natural processes are made up of many, many complex interactions.
 Disrupt the sequence, and there usually will be trouble.
 If I sprayed those plum trees with insecticidal soap, or even just hosed them down with water, I’d get rid of the ladybugs as well.

 Same thing holds for most garden pests.
 Every year in late spring many of my perennials are attacked by four-lined plant bugs, really pretty little guys that do quite a lot of damage sucking on the newly emerging leaves of many perennials.
-However, they key words here are “newly emerging leaves.”
+However, they key words here are newly emerging leaves.
 The bugs are active only early in the growing season, so their damage is purely cosmetic and short-lived: within a few weeks the bugs will have completed their life cycle and the plants will have grown up right past the damage.
-You won’t be able to tell that anything every happened.
-So if I were working in a botanical garden or wanted to open my garden to the public this year I would probably spray the bugs with water to dislodge them and minimize the damage, but it’s not necessary in a home garden.
+You won’t be able to tell that they were there.
+So if I were working in a botanical garden or wanted to open my garden to the public in the near future I would probably spray the bugs with water to dislodge them in order to minimize the damage, but that’s not necessary in a home garden.
 Nature will take care of the problem for me, as she often does.

 So expect more pests and diseases than usual this year, wait and watch carefully, do a little research, and in most cases, do nothing at all.
 And hope for a cold winter next year.